Bringing products back to life

 We use powerful software to reverse engineer the surface to closely follow the physical model surface within the required deviation.
 Depending on the downstream application for the CAD model, different types of surfaces can be created, optimised for redesign, remanufacture, analysis, evaluation or 3D printing.

 Using reverse engineering, we are able to provide you with a CAD model and/or manufacturing drawings either as scanned, or meeting a design intent.
 The design intent could be an interpretation of the original part.
 Or modified to suit more up to date methods of manufacture such as additive manufacturing, vacuum casting or computer numerical control (CNC) machining advances.

 Reverse engineering it is often an opportunity to improve the product.
 The process often highlights faults in either the design of the part or assembly.
 Our experienced designers are able to identify areas for improvement and rectify as part of the RE task, giving even greater value to our client.

 Our team works with a number of specialist software suites, most notably Siemens NX (.Prt), which is a widely used cutting-edge CAD software.
 Additionally utilising powerful tools such as Geomagic Design X for advanced surfacing functions.

-We are able to complete reverse engineering work in the following, providing a range of formatting options for export: SolidWorks (X_t), Catia V5 (.Catpart), Pro Engineer (.prt ), Rhino (3dm), AutoCAD (dwg/dxf), and Open Formats (.IGES / .Step / JT Open/ 3D PDF).
+We are able to complete RE work in the following, providing a range of formatting options for export: SolidWorks (X_t), Catia V5 (.Catpart), Pro Engineer (.prt ), Rhino (3dm), AutoCAD (dwg/dxf), and Open Formats (.IGES / .Step / JT Open/ 3D PDF).